Hindia/APPDEV/README.md

 }

 If you are using Raspbian Jessie, you have to roll back alsa-utils to an early version by #powerpoint on how. your task hindia

+2.

+3.Operating instruction

+After the installation, simply execute "./wave.a" in the project file

+4. List of project files

+The project